 Joshua’s teaching of, “So likewise, whoever of you does not forsake all that he has cannot be my disciple”, is really about bringing significant and needed changes to a person’s life.
 When a person is in the world and hears Joshua’s call, they cannot stay in the world and follow Joshua.
-Our hearts affections must change from whatever they were in before (self, money, glory, power, etc.) to our heavenly Father and Joshua.
+Our hearts affections must change from whatever they were in before (self, money, glory, power, entertainment, natural family, etc.) to our heavenly Father and Joshua.
 We must come out of the world, and this means we will stop living for things other than for Joshua, the Father he reveals, and the work he calls us to perform.

 So, to sum up, the forsaking is happening when a person first places their faith in Joshua and wants to follow him.
 It is at that time there is a testing, and that context is clear in Luke chapter 14.
 Joshua’s parables of the sowers describe the process.
-The word of God - which is Joshua and his sayings – is heart by people with different states of heart.
+The word of God - which is Joshua and his sayings – is heard by people with different states of heart.
 There are those (three examples) who don’t respond with faith and love, or they don’t place all their faith in Joshua, so they end up NOT being disciples of Joshua.
 Then there is the one person who placed all their faith in Joshua and produced fruit thereof.

 As the quotes from Joshua and the four gospels in this article prove, forsaking all does NOT mean that as disciples…

 Rather, it means we all needed to forsake whatever was preventing us from following Joshua when we were first born from above.
 Those things could have been people, money, our dreams in this world, etc. Or, a person could have been in a place in their life where they did not have much to forsake to start following Joshua (typically younger single people).